Jack3Dz/user-register/README.md

 ## User-Register CRUD application using NodeJS Express and React-Redux

-This project is a based in a user register;
+This project is based in a user register;

 Backend is build using NodeJS Express, and Frontend is build using React-Redux, the database used to perform data persistence is MongoDB.

 The application works as follows:
-* Frontend performs a request for the backend >
+* Frontend performs a request to the backend >
-* Backend performs the request for the database >
+* Backend performs a request to the database >
 * The database returns the response >
 * The backend processes the response > And returns the response to the frontend.